 - Cut the tortillas into 6 triangles each.
 Add the oil to a heavy bottom pan over high heat.
 Once the oil is shimmering, add a few of the tortilla triangles at a time and fry for about 1 minute on each side until they are crisp.
 Remove from the oil and transfer to a paper towel.
 Sprinkle with sea salt.

 - Add spinach and cook until completely wilted, 5 to 8 minutes.
-Transfer to a colander; drain, pressing to release all excess liquid.
+Transfer to a colander and drain, pressing the spinach down with the back of a wooden spoon to release all excess liquid.

-- In the same pot, warm milk over high heat.
-Whisk in cream cheese until melted, about 3 minutes.
-Add spinach, Worcestershire sauce, red pepper flakes, and mozzarella; stir to combine.
+- In the same pot, warm the milk over high heat.
+Whisk in cream cheese until smooth and melted, about 3 minutes.
+Add spinach, Worcestershire sauce, red pepper flakes, and mozzarella and stir to combine.
 Season with salt and pepper.
 Simmer over medium low heat until ready to serve.
 Transfer to serving dish and serve with chips.

 I am so excited you are making one of my recipes and I would love to see how it turns out.
 Make sure to share it on instagram and tag me @whatsgabycookin so I can see your masterpiece!